sebastienlindqvist/ClusterHat_Server/README.md

 # ClusterHat-Docker-Kubernetes-Server
-Hello, this repository for setting up a raspberry server using a cluster hat, a ups and docker or kubernetes
+Hello, I made this repository for setting up a raspberry server using a cluster hat, a ups.
+I am by no means confident in what I write, I'm currently in the process of learning it as well.
+However, if any of it is able to someone then that makes me happy.
+Hopefully I will be able to maintain this and keep it up to date.

 # Components
 the components used within this repository are: